 It is our pleasure to introduce you to Atlanta’s John Marshall Law School (AJMLS).
-Situated in Midtown Atlanta, AJMLS is unmatched in convenience, flexibility in J.D. programs, and supportive administration, faculty, and student body.
+Situated in Atlanta, AJMLS is unmatched in convenience, flexibility in J.D. programs, and supportive administration, faculty, and student body.

-Sincerely, The Office of Admissions
+Sincerely, the Office of Admissions